Prowers County Commissioners Work Session March 19, 2024

 Brooke Matthew, CSU Extension SE Region Director and Prowers County Agronomist Michaela Mattes spoke about programs the county offers, including workshops on raised garden beds & pesticide recertification classes.
 Ms. Matthew talked about an upcoming Family Day in May where kids will cook for their families as part of the Hope Center’s cooking class plan.
 She also reported that recent Holiday Camps in Lamar and Holly had a large number of attendees for both locations, where the kids learned about all that 4-H has to offer while cooking, making crafts, sewing, learning about robotics, and more.
 There is an upcoming Ag Fest on April 21 at the LCC gymnasium, which approximately 200 fifth-grade students from 9 area schools will attend.

 Greg Ausmus from the Lamar Ministerial Alliance gave an update on the program and its finances.
-A discussion among the Board consisted of how to get word out to the public of the importance of the Salvation Army’s Red Kettle donations and how 90% of what they get donated to them goes to worthy programs, such as the Ministerial Alliance so that it can continue its good work for our community.
-Donations to the Alliance are always welcome and much needed.
+A discussion with the Board consisted of how to get word out to the public of the importance of the Salvation Army’s Red Kettle donations and how 90% of what is donated to them goes to worthy programs, such as the Ministerial Alliance so that it can continue its good work for our community.
+Donations to the Alliance are always welcome and much-needed.

 Dr. Claire Reed, High Plains Community Health Center CMO told the commissioners about their Behavioral Health program and how rapidly it has expanded.
 The program does assessments on persons who may be suicidal as well as many who are just overwhelmed in their lives currently.
 The facility has hired a 24-hour answering service that can be reached by calling the main number after hours.
 Patients will be able to schedule appointments, request prescription refills, and speak with triage nurses.
 The facility is working to acquire more providers.